What Is Sorcery? – Experience the Freedom

 However, you have to be ready to meet the entity, to be guided into the unknown.
 It can be very dangerous if you don’t have someone to teach and to guide you because you are challenged and confronted with your fears.

 Traveling into the boundless unknown, I was confronted with my fears.
 The experience taught me I had to get rid of my fears and heal myself from my traumas in order to live my life in harmony and freedom.

 Healing the Dark Places

-Another question that comes along is, “What would you say makes you different than a witch or a wiccan?”
+Another question that comes along is, “What would you say makes you different than a witch or a Wiccan?”

-Well, depending of the meaning or definition you give to the word witch you could probably call a sorceress a witch.
+Well, depending on the meaning or definition you give to the word witch you could probably call a sorceress a witch.
 Wicca is a religion with its own rituals and ceremonies.
 Sorcery is about mastering the first everyday reality and the boundless second reality of creativity and dreaming along with the ability to separate the realities.
 A sorcerer is busy enlightening the whole universe and healing the dark places with their intention.